daouzo/electrum-personal-server/README.md

 A guide for installing Electrum Personal Server on a Raspberry Pi can be found [here](https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_64_electrum.md).

-Pro Tip: run Electrum wallet with the command line arguments `--oneserver --server localhost:50002:s`.
-This stops Electrum connecting to several other servers to obtain block headers; and locks Electrum to connect only to your server, disabling the GUI button to stop accidental connections.
-This helps avoid a user accidentally ruining their privacy by connecting to public Electrum servers.

 #### Exposure to the Internet